Angel García (baseball)

-Angel Luis García Gutiérrez (born 1923) is a Cuban former pitcher who played in the Negro leagues in the 1940s.
+Angel Luis García Gutiérrez (born 1923) was a Cuban professional baseball pitcher who played in the Negro leagues in the 1940s.

 A native of Cuba, García played for the Cincinnati Clowns in 1945, and played again for the team in 1946 and 1948 after it had moved to Indianapolis.
 In eight recorded appearances on the mound, he posted a 3.78 ERA over 52.1 innings.